ecmadao/minishcap-scheduler/README.md

 ### Clean expired short links

 If exists any expired short links, will remove them and free the short id to Redis set.
-The minishcap service will check if exists available free short id before generate a new one.
+The minishcap-service will check if there exists any available short id before generate a new one.